David Dein: Alleged conflicts of interest

 Dein's dual roles as director of Arsenal and a senior member of the Football Association's executive led to accusations of conflicts of interest.

-In 2005, Chelsea manager José Mourinho said "A person who works in the club should not work in the FA.
+In 2005, Chelsea manager José Mourinho said: "A person who works in the club should not work in the FA.
 The FA is the FA and the club is the club"; he called on David Dein to resign.
 Mourinho's complaint related to the league programme apparently favouring Arsenal.
 In 2004–05, Arsenal played five of their six league games immediately following Champions League group matches at home, while Chelsea had to play five away.

 This was not the only row Dein has had with Chelsea: Dein complained about Chelsea "tapping up" Ashley Cole, which resulted in Cole, Chelsea and José Mourinho all being fined by the FA.
 He was later accused of making a "covert" approach for Gilberto Silva that was similar to Chelsea's approach for Cole, while Gilberto was at Atlético Mineiro.
-Dein denied this, saying he had made his approach known to Atlético; the president of Mineiro, Alexandre Kall, confirmed Dein's account and said that Arsenal had complied with all the rules.
-Kall stated "I am shocked to hear about the press reports concerning the sale of Gilberto Silva.
+Dein denied this, saying that he had made his approach known to Atlético; the president of Mineiro, Alexandre Kall, confirmed Dein's account and said that Arsenal had complied with all the rules.
+Kall stated: "I am shocked to hear about the press reports concerning the sale of Gilberto Silva.
 I can confirm that Arsenal complied with all the rules and all the negotiations with the player were held exclusively between the two clubs."

 In 2006, during the search for a new England manager to replace Eriksson, Bolton Wanderers manager Sam Allardyce questioned Dein's role in the FA, saying: "I don't know how much power David Dein has but he obviously has a great influence at the FA", and alleged that Dein had shielded Arsenal manager Arsène Wenger from the selection process.
 Middlesbrough chairman Steve Gibson made similar allegations, but Wenger denied this, saying he had been on FA chief executive Brian Barwick's original longlist, but told him from the outset that he did not want the job, a story later confirmed by the FA.

 G-14

 Dein was appointed President of the G-14 in October 2006.
-At the time several legal disputes between clubs and FIFA and national associations relating to the release of players for international matches were on-going.
+At the time, several legal disputes between clubs and FIFA and national associations relating to the release of players for international matches were on-going.
 It led to an agreement on compensation for the release of players for international tournaments.

 England 2018 World Cup bid

-In February 2010 Dein was appointed International President of England's unsuccessful 2018 World Cup bid, responsible for lobbying members of FIFA's Executive Committee who picked the country which would stage the tournament.
+In February 2010, Dein was appointed International President of England's unsuccessful 2018 World Cup bid, responsible for lobbying members of FIFA's Executive Committee who picked the country which would stage the tournament.
 His experience in the game and his contacts at the highest levels of global football were seen as vital in England's chances of winning the bid.